SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Api.md

 node (which produces the stream) may not be the last node.
 After the stream finishes (the `done:true` chunk for Ollama, or the `[DONE]` sentinel for OpenAI), the workflow processor continues executing remaining non-responding nodes (memory summarization, categorization, etc.) within the same generator.
-During this post-stream processing, the Eventlet heartbeat mechanism would send heartbeat messages to the client -- but from the client's perspective, the stream is already complete.
+During this post-stream processing, the Eventlet heartbeat mechanism would send heartbeat messages to the client, but from the client's perspective, the stream is already complete.

-The fix: each streaming generator checks whether the chunk it just yielded contains the stream-complete marker:
+The fix: each streaming generator checks whether the chunk it just yielded is the stream-complete marker:

-- **Ollama**: checks for `"done": true` or `"done":true` in the encoded bytes
+- **Ollama**: checks for `"done": true` or `"done":true` in the encoded bytes.
+A substring check is safe here because generated text inside the chunk's JSON has its quotes escaped (`\"done\": true`), so content can never false-positive.
-- **OpenAI**: checks for `[DONE]` in the encoded bytes
+- **OpenAI**: exact match against the terminator event (`data: [DONE]`, ignoring surrounding whitespace).
+This must NOT be a substring check: each chunk is one SSE event, and a model writing the literal text "[DONE]" in its response would otherwise terminate the client stream mid-response.

-When detected, the generator returns immediately — but the backend reader greenlet is **not** killed.
+When detected, the generator returns immediately, but the backend reader greenlet is **not** killed.
 This allows post-returnToUser workflow nodes (memory summarization, categorization, reflection, etc.) to finish processing in the background.
 The reader greenlet is only killed on client disconnect or error.